DIAGNOSTIC AssessmentS

 We work with children and adolescents aged 3–17 years, offering comprehensive, thoughtful assessments that prioritise clarity, compassion, and practical outcomes.

 All assessments at our clinic begin with a Pre-Assessment Consultation.
-This allows the clinician to gather information about your child’s developmental history, discuss the assessment process, and answer any questions that arise.
-This appointment allows our assessors to determine the most appropriate (if any) assessment/s and advise you on which assessment pathway to proceed with according to your child’s presentation and needs.
+During this consultation, your psychologist will gather information about your child’s developmental history, talk you through the assessment process, and answer any questions you may have.
+They will also determine whether an assessment is recommended and guide you on the most appropriate assessment pathway for your child’s individual needs.

 Our Assessment Process